Mkelsey25/playlisted/README.md

 TBD.\
 **How solved:** \
 TBD.\
-**Technical approach:** TBD.
+**Technical approach:** This is a full stack project that uses MySQL, Sequelize and Handlebars to create a playlist of songs based on user preferences.

 ## Getting Started

- All references use a CDN.
- This is a Firebase and JavaScript/JQuery project that uses Bootstrap 4.1 with Bootswatch.
 Clone the repository locally.
-Create a Firebase database and update the code to point to this instance.

 ### Prerequisites